 That year. after attending a parent/teacher interview at Roseville Public School he heard some children trying to play musical instruments.
 He immediately corrected a couple of the children and within a couple of weeks of pressure from the teacher concerned and Principal agreed to take over setting up their band program.
 This grew very quickly and with the demand for private lessons and other schools wanting to start band programs, in 1982, after numerous complaints from neighbours in Castle Cove and across the water in Killarney Heights about the noise every afternoon and early evening, Ross set up Cove Music in Roseville Chase with a music school and retail operation.

-The business continue until 2014, with regular trips to Chicago (where we met many publishers and composers) and Anaheim NAMM Trade Show.
-But age and recurring health problems, Ross and Marilyn ended their full time involvement in the industry, although Ross still conducts two community bands – the Latestarters and the Northside Concert Band.
+The business continued until 2014, with regular trips to Chicago (where he met many publishers and composers) and NAMM Shows in Anaheim.
+Ross and Marilyn then ended their full time involvement in the industry although Ross continued to conduct two community bands, the Latestarters and the Northside Concert Band.